 *When it comes to texture, of course.
 We wouldn’t call someone who kills people in bathtubs with electric heaters and bludgeons others to death with fire extinguishers soft.
 But, thanks to Connery’s penchant for terry towelling, he was the fluffiest, fleeciest and most absorbent of all Bond’s incarnations.

 And the retro style has seen a comeback just in time for summer.
-So, whether it’s a dip into Orlebar Brown’s own 007 range — which includes this Dr No Terry Polo Shirt and the rather dashing Goldfinger Towelling Onesie — or a simple Sunspel Polo, maybe it’s time to take some inspiration from Connery’s Bond.
+So, whether it’s a dip into Orlebar Brown’s extensive towelling range — which has previously included items inspired by Dr No and Goldfinger — a T-shirt from Aurélien or a simple Sunspel polo, maybe it’s time to take some inspiration from Connery’s Bond.
 Just without the violence…

 Go on a summer safari with Roger Moore’s 007

 It takes a bold Bond to pull off a safari suit.
 But then, it takes a bold Bond to dress up as a clown, pilot a crocodile-shaped submarine and drive half a car through the streets of Paris — and Roger Moore did all of that.
 Suddenly, his penchant for pockets doesn’t seem so strange.

 In fact, it’s another has-been style that this year is fighting its way out of the jungle and back into mainstream fashion.
 So take inspiration from the longest-serving 007, and head to A Day’s March, where this Ripstop field jacket will do as handsome a job as Tod’s linen-blend offering.
 Or, for the real deal, look to Orlebar Brown, whose take on the safari jacket takes its military cues from The Man With The Golden Gun.

 Like Timothy Dalton’s Bond, never get hot under the collar